Wedding Invitation Series 2: What to Write

 Additionally, response cards should also be carefully thought out.

 Traditionally you see a card with a “M____________” and it’s really quite confusing to most people.
 What are you supposed to do?
 Well, you’re supposed to write your names there.
 Not really that obvious at all, right?

 Instead, I recommend a more straightforward or creative approach.
 Either request in plain words that they write their names, or write it there for them!
 Something I’ve done for clients is actually hand-calligraph the invited guests names on each rsvp card to avoid any confusion about who’s invited.

 Bottom line is, as you're dreaming up a gorgeous suite and design to set the tone for your big day, don't forget that the invitation serves a purpose: communicating essential information.
 Keep things clear and eliminate confusion.

-Next up in the Wedding Invitation how-to series: Customizing your design
+Next up: Customizing your design

 Want more practical tips as you plan your fabulous wedding?
 Pop in your email below!

 Planning your wedding?
 Read more from our Wedding 101 series of posts!